 Use our comparison tool to find the car for you

-The Toyota Prius comes close to a 5-star verdict.
+The Toyota Prius comes close to a five-star verdict.
 The dated infotainment and drab finish lose it a mark.
 In other respects, though, the Prius is an easy car to recommend.
 The combination of petrol and electric power delivers solid performance and fuel economy.
 It's also reassuring to remember that Toyota has been making hybrids longer than just about anyone else.

 This review was